cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ### Prerequisites

-1. You need to have a basic knowledge of NPM, Typescript and Vanilla JS.
+1. Have knowledge of NPM, Typescript, and Vanilla JS
-2. Install the below packages as a developer dependencies:
+2. Install the below packages as developer dependencies:
   - @types/node
   - typescript
-3. Add the two entries within `scripts` object in package.json:
+3. Add the two entries within the `scripts` object in `package.json`:

   ```bash
   ...